RichBearYT/OpenENDEC/README.md

 A simple Arduino LCD screen to show status info.
 Controlled by serial output from the host machine.

 #### Credits
-[Emma Hones](https://github.com/kernelpanic3) for the original News Feed to webhook script.
+[Emma Hones](https://github.com/kernelpanic3) for the original endec interfacing to webhook script.

-[Evan Vander Stoep](https://github.com/EvanVS) for hardware support and testing.
+[Evan Vander Stoep](https://github.com/EvanVS) for hardware design, documentation and testing.